NNLP-IL/NNLP-IL/README.md

 ### Contributing Guide

-Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to NNLP-IL.
+Read our [Contributing Guide](https://github.com/NNLP-IL/Standards/blob/main/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to NNLP-IL.

 ## License